hm-lang/core/proposals/README.md

 TODO: do we even really want a `fallThrough` keyword?  it makes it complicated that it will essentially be a `goto` because fall through won't work due to the check for string equality.

+TODO: we probably don't want to pollute code with compiler optimizations.  probably should wait to include this and see if we actually need it for performance.

 We'll add a compiler hint with the best compile-time `Salt` to the `what` statement, so that future transpilations are faster.
 The compiler will still try more salts